-The application program interface (API) is a library of low-level routines that operate directly on the database engine.
-The API is used when creating software applications with a general-purpose programming language such as C++ or Visual Basic.
-DBMaker provides an ODBC 3.0 compatible interface, and currently supports all core-level functions and most extended-level functions.
+The API is a library of low-level routines that operate directly on the database engine.
+The API is used when creating software applications with a general-purpose programming languages such as C++ or Visual Basic.
+DBMaker provides an ODBC 3.0 compatible interface that supports all core-level functions and most of the extended-level functions.